mtumilowicz/terraform-basics-modules-workshop/README.md

         * for example when terraform is ran by other members of your team or using automation
 * `*.tf` files
     * configuration files are stored in plain text files with the `.tf` file extension
+    * terraform concatenates all `.tf` files together (the context is a module - explained below)
 * `*.tfvars` files
     * values assignments to variables
 * `terraform.tfstate`
+    * is the state file that Terraform uses to keep track of the resources it manages
+        * used to perform diffs during the plan and detect configuration drift
+    * example
+        ```
+        {
+          "version": 4,
+          "terraform_version": "1.0.5",
+          "serial": 10, // monotonically increasing with every apply and destroy
+          "lineage": "d7fe6d32-593e-60c6-52f2-dff37b956408", // unique ID assigned to a state when it is created
+          "outputs": {}, // outputs from last apply
+          "resources": []
+        }
+        ```
+        * "lineage" and "serial" matters only during validation when `terraform state push` (push the state specified to the currently configured backend)
+    * what happens when removed?
+        * it is not recreate automatically
+        * use `terraform import` to manually recreate it
+    * it’s important not to edit, delete, or Terraform could potentially lose track of the resources it manages
 * `terraform.tfstate.backup`
     * terraform leaves behind a `terraform.tfstate.backup` file in case you need to recover to the last deployed state